Dohl History, Family Crest & Coats of Arms

 Dohl Spelling Variations

-Westphalia.
+Many cultural groups lived in the German states in medieval times.
+Each had its own dialect and traditions, and unique variations of popular names.
+Low German, which is similar to contemporary Dutch, was spoken in Westphalia.
 German names are characterized by additions such as regional suffixes and phrases that tell something about the origin or background of its original bearer.
 Further contributing to the variation in German names was the fact that there were no spelling rules in medieval times: scribes recorded names according to their sound.
 The recorded spelling variations of Dohl include Doll, Dollen, Dol, Dolls, Dolz, Dohl and others.

 Early Notables of the Dohl family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Dohl Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Dohl Notables in all our PDF Extended History products and printed products wherever possible.

 Since medieval times, the state of Prussia has played an important part in the history of Germany.
 The state's military powers were historically very strong, and endured until after the Second World War, when the territory was broken up and divided between the Soviet Union, Poland, East Germany and West Germany.
 A spurt of migration followed, with some Prussians going elsewhere in Europe and many others crossing the ocean to North America.
 Most entered the United States through Philadelphia.
 Some remained there, while more moved on to the states of Ohio, Texas, Illinois, California, New York, and Maryland.
 Others traveled to Canada and settled Ontario and the prairie provinces.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Dohl or a variant listed above: